textileio/papers/draft.md

 addresses.
 This ensures a conflict-free address list without additional complexity.
 Some Replicas may be in the business of replicating Logs ([@sec:Bots]), in which case Writers will announce the additional Log address to Readers.
-This allows them to *pull* (or subscribe to push-based) Events from the Replica's Log address when the Writer is offline or unreachable ([@fig:Pulling]).
+This allows them to *pull* (or subscribe to push-based) Records from the Replica's Log address when the Writer is offline or unreachable ([@fig:Pulling]).

 ### Keys & Encryption {#sec:KeysEncryption}